-- specifying where we can take this water from.
-Some licences also set conditions, including additional or variable limits, or setting different daily limits depending on river flows. - 5.2 The limits set by abstraction licences are designed to ensure that the volume of water that can be abstracted does not negatively impact the environment.
+- 5.1 The amount of water that we can take from the environment is licensed by the Environment Agency.
+Our abstraction licences tell us how much water we can take from each of our sources over the course of a year and in any 24-hour period, as well as specifying where we can take this water from.
+Some licences also set conditions, including additional or variable limits, or different daily limits depending on river flows. - 5.2 The limits set by abstraction licences are designed to ensure that the volume of water that can be abstracted does not negatively impact the environment.
 Since the abstraction licensing regime was introduced in the 1960s knowledge of the link between abstraction and the environment has improved and environmental standards are becoming stricter to protect our precious rivers and chalk streams.
 Some abstraction licences that were issued allowed abstraction at rates that did not protect the environment.
 Over the last 30 years we have gone through a process of investigating the impact that many of our sources have on the environment.
-Where it has been found that our existing abstraction licence limits were resulting in adverse environmental impact or posed a risk of causing environmental deterioration we have reduced our licensed abstraction, in accordance with government regulations. - 5.3 We are committed to protecting the environment and as shown in Table 5-1, previously shown in Section 2, we have already made significant abstraction reductions of over 130 Ml/d since 1995.
+Where it has been found that our existing abstraction licence limits were resulting in adverse environmental impact or posed a risk of causing environmental deterioration, we have, where possible, reduced our licensed abstraction in accordance with government regulations. - 5.3 We are committed to protecting the environment and as shown in Table 5-1, previously shown in Section 2, we have already made significant abstraction reductions of over 130 Ml/d since 1995.
 This demonstrates our commitment to making abstraction licence reductions and shows that we are not setting an environmental destination from a standing start.